tokkonopapa/WordPress-IP-Geo-Block/README.md

 ) in `wp-content/plugins/` directory but just want to use its database, you can rename it to `ip2location` and upload it to `wp-content/`.

-#### Milestones

-- 0.1    Define Geolocation abstract class and child class.
-- 0.2    Implement ajax.
-- 0.3    Insert text message into comment form.
-- 0.4    Make a response header or a redirection to the [black hole server][BHS].
-- 0.5    Handle IPv6, timeout, and correspondence of service down.
-- 0.6    Recording statistics and show them on the dashboard.
-- 0.7    Refine data format into DB and form on the dashboard.
-- 0.8    Localization.
-- 0.9    Remove unneeded functions and comments.
-- 1.0    Simplify jQuery Google Map plugin.
-- 1.1    Implement cache mechanism to reduce load on the server.
-- 1.2    Install local database manager for auto downloader and updater.
-- 1.3    Validate IP address when login form and wp-admin are accessed.
-- 1.4    Make use of W3C Geolocation to let a foreigner post a comment.
-- 1.5    Send spam comments to Akismet.

 #### Change log

 - 2.0.0